timothyoesch/Hangman-API/README.md

 }
 ```

-The API has selected a word randomly from over 37'000 English words.
+The API has selected a word randomly from over 280'000 English words.
 The "game_ID" is what you will need to play the game.
 The "clue" is what you can give to your script.
 To see the game stats, simply visit the URL that is provided to you.

 ## Guess a letter

-To guess a letter, perform a POST Request to this base URL https://hangman.timothyoesch.ch/play/?id=XXGAME_IDXX&type=letter.
+**To guess a letter, perform a POST Request to this base URL: https://hangman.timothyoesch.ch/play/?id=XXGAME_IDXX&type=letter.**

 Make sure to replace XXGAME_IDXX with the game_ID that was provided to you.
-Also make sure to send your guess as JSON and therefore set the content-type to application/json.
-You will have to provide a "userkey": To receive such a key, please [write me an email](mailto:timothy@kpunkt.ch).
-The userkey is used to monitor win/loss statistics.
-Once the challenge has taken off, these statistics will be published.
+Also make sure to send your guess as JSON and therefore set the content-type to "application/json".
+You will have to provide the same "userkey" that was used to create the game.

 If you want to guess the letter "a" for example, the request should look somethink like this (using cURL):